UnlimitedLtd/GoDaddyDDNS/README.md

 # UPDATE May 12th 2024
 GoDaddy have updated the terms of use for their Management and DNS APIs.
 Usage is limited to accounts with 10 or more domains and/or an active Premium Discount Domain Club plan.

-Unfortunately this means GoDaddy is no longer a viable Domain provider for the author and maintainer of this project.
+Unfortunately this means GoDaddy is no longer a viable Domain provider for the authors of this project.

 This repo will be **archived** and there will be no further updates.